 With their important traditional knowledge and vast experience in environmental stewardship, indigenous peoples and local communities are uniquely positioned as conservation leaders.

 One of the most effective ways to achieve lasting positive outcomes for nature and people is to partner with indigenous peoples and local communities on shared conservation goals.

-The natural world is central to the human rights of Indigenous peoples, as well as their economic, spiritual, physical and cultural well-being.
-Complex challenges including the development of natural resources and climate change are threatening the environments on which their livelihoods and cultures depend.
+The natural world is central to the lives of indigenous peoples and local communities, yet complex challenges including the development of natural resources and climate change are threatening the environments on which their livelihoods and cultures depend.

 The Nature Conservancy is a member of the Conservation Initiative on Human Rights (CIHR), a consortium of international conservation organizations that seek to improve the practice of conservation by promoting integration of human rights in conservation policy and practice.

 We are partnering with indigenous peoples in Brazil to develop plans that support indigenous leadership, self-determination and decision-making on the restoration, conservation and sustainable use of their territories.

 The Nature Conservancy donates 160 acres of culturally significant land to the Native Village of Tyonek on the shores of Alaska's Cook Inlet.

 A New Hope for A New Wild